 Pigeon cleft palate teat and valve

 Using a combination of Chu Chu teat with Pigeon valve

 Nuk rubber, fast flow for thick foods, x-cut teats

 As with any bottle-fed baby, you may need to try different teats or spouts to find the one that works best for you and your baby.

 Kathryn had a cleft of the soft palate and slightly into the hard palate.
 I was unable to breastfeed her as she could not make enough suction to milk the breast.
 I expressed for 12 months.
 Kathryn was exclusively breastmilk-fed for 7 months, then continued to have breastmilk along with other food until 12 months of age.
 She was a healthy baby and is a very active, healthy toddler.
 I found expressing the milk was the easy part, but feeding it to her was hard.
 We started with a squeezy bottle and a normal teat.
 We went through over 15 different types of teats but she still couldn't feed properly.
 We eventually used a Haberman Feeder.
-It cut feeding times down from 11/2 hours to 20-30 minutes.
-The most I ever managed to express in 24 hours was 1450 mL.
+It cut feeding times down from 90 minutes to 20–30 minutes.
 When I wanted to increase my supply I would express more often and I would start to see an increase by day 4.
 Expressing for my daughter was very rewarding.
 Sometimes I felt like it was the one positive thing I could do for her.
 It was particularly good for both of us after her surgery.
 She had a very fast recovery with no infections and did not need much pain relief.

 Other issues that may happen

-Many babies with clefts, whether breastfed, breastmilk-fed or fed with artificial baby milk, have wind or colic problems, because they swallow more air than other babies
+Many babies with clefts, whether breastfed, breastmilk-fed or fed with formula, have wind or colic problems, because they swallow more air than other babies.

 These ideas may help: